The Impact of Australian Immigration Policies on the Trades Sector

 Skilled Regional State Sponsorship Visa

-The Skilled Regional State Sponsorship Visa, also known as subclass 491, is an option for skilled trades workers who wish to live and work in specific regional areas of Australia.
+The Skilled Regional State Sponsorship Visa, also known as subclass 491, allows skilled trades workers to live and work in specific regional areas of Australia for up to five years.
 It permits holders to live, work, and study in specified regional areas of Australia for 5 years.
 A significant benefit of this skilled visa is the potential pathway to becoming your permanent visa for residency.

 After 3 years of living, working, or studying in a designated regional area and meeting certain conditions (including earning a minimum income of AUD 53,900 (before July 1st, 2023) annually for three years), subclass 491 visa holders may be eligible to apply for the Subclass 191 Permanent Residence (Skilled Regional) visa.
-This transition to permanent residency also requires that the applicant or their partner (if included in the application) demonstrate the required income through tax returns.
+This transition to a points tested permanent visa also requires that the applicant or their partner (if included in the application) demonstrate the required income through tax returns.

 Qualifications to be Eligible: